deliveryhero/lymph/docs/api/components_api.rst

         A pool that holds greenlets related to the component.
         Defaults to the ``pool`` of the parent component.

+    .. attribute:: metrics

+        An :class:`Aggregate <lymph.core.monitoring.metrics.Aggregate>` of metrics for this component.
+        Defaults to the ``metrics`` of the parent component.

     .. method:: on_start()